 Appropriate timesheet structures

 All too often, clients and prospective users explain the intention to immediately capture complex information on launch.
 Whilst this is great for businesses that have clear goals from the initiative, Tempora offers advice against a complex timesheet data structure for the starting roll-out.

 There is also the question of reporting and business intelligence gained.
-It may be capturing months or years of granular information is the goal but it is not yet known what it will be used for.
-There is then too much data, potentially riddled with human error.
-Yes, data can be cleaned and moved into appropriate brackets.
+It may be capturing months or years of granular information is the goal but it is not yet known what purpose the data will serve.
+There is then the risk of too much data, potentially riddled with human error.
+Yes, you can clean your data and move ito appropriate brackets.
 However, this can be an erroneous task without the context behind the data.

 How to tackle the time data problems

 A previous blog post covers different concepts to consider when choosing and rolling out a timesheet.
 The perceived value of timesheets from your team is an additional thing to keep in mind .
 If it is not clear from day one the purpose of the timesheet then a team will begin with no enthusiasm.
 It is crucial that a business reverse engineers the end goal, starting with what data is needed and working back to the time entry structure.
 From experience, the discussions a business needs to have internally to ensure the right type of data capture are:

 1.Understand what timesheet data will enable for the business